-In November 2018, g0v-Toronto, based in Toronto’s Civic Tech community, hosted a two-day capacity-building workshop in partnership with Public Digital Innovation Space (PDIS), Taiwan’s government innovation lab on the frontier of participatory governance.
+In November 2018, g0v-Toronto, based in Toronto’s Civic Tech community, hosted a 2-day capacity-building workshop.
+The partnership with Public Digital Innovation Space (PDIS) and Taiwan’s government innovation lab was on the frontier of participatory governance.

-The workshop brought together 16 community organisation representatives from across Toronto and 12 active civil servants from the Ontario Public Service and the City of Toronto, at the United Steelworkers Hall.
+This workshop brought together 16 community organization representatives from across Toronto and 12 active civil servants from the Ontario Public Service and the City of Toronto.
+It was hosted at the United Steelworkers Hall.

-Overall, the event helped demonstrate how citizens can work together across disciplines, organisations, and sectors, and identify what is needed for stronger community-government collaboration in service of a working democracy.
+The event demonstrated how citizens can work together across varied disciplines, organizations, and sectors to identify what is needed for stronger community-government collaboration.